-APPLICATIONS / RUBSEE PROJECT
+APPLICATIONS / EUROPEAN PROJECT / RUBSEE

 Beyond the sorting application, our A.I. based vision technology can monitor in real time the waste flow processed by waste treatment plants, to foster their operation so that better economic, environmental and regulatory performance can be achieved.